vega/vega-tooltip/docs/creating_your_tooltip.md

 <div id="vis-scatter"></div>
 ```

-If you are using [Vega-Lite](https://vega.github.io/vega-lite/), you can create your visualization using [`vg.embed`](https://github.com/vega/vega/wiki/Embed-Vega-Web-Components).
-Note that the following JavaScript code refers to the visualization placeholder by `id`.
+For [Vega-Lite](https://vega.github.io/vega-lite/), you can create your visualization using [`vg.embed`](https://github.com/vega/vega/wiki/Embed-Vega-Web-Components).
+Note that the following JavaScript code refers to the visualization placeholder by id selector (`#vis-scatter`).

 ```js
 vg.embed("#vis-scatter", embedSpec, function(error, result) {
 });
 ```

-If you are using [Vega](http://vega.github.io/vega/), you can create a visualization using [`vg.parse.spec`](https://github.com/vega/vega/wiki/Runtime).
+For [Vega](http://vega.github.io/vega/), you can create a visualization using [`vg.parse.spec`](https://github.com/vega/vega/wiki/Runtime).
 Note that the following JavaScript code refers to the visualization placeholder by `id`.

 ```js
 vg.parse.spec(vgSpec, function(error, chart) {